Syllabus for the Gateless Academy

 • The Critic and the voice of privilege: one and the same.

-• To read or not to read other masters' work while you are writing your own, that is the question (and you probably already know the answer)!
+• To read or not to read while you are writing your own book.

-• Who you are writing to: the child in the stream of sunlight and how this creates your signature voice.
+• Who you are writing to: the child in the stream of sunlight and how this creates that very important intimacy with the reader.

 Series Three Gives You the Secret to A Beginning the Reader Cannot Put Down:

-• How to kick off that big bad baby.
+• How to kick off that big bad baby and make it compulsively readable from the start.

-• How you handle what happened before the book began is fiercely important, here's how.
+• How to handle what happened before the book, why it’s fiercely important, and how to spin it into your text.

-• Starting at base camp and how to create the famous “arc” using stakes, meaning, and the secret sauce few writers talk about when creating a crazy-beautiful beginning.
+• The secret sauce few writers talk about when creating a crazy-beautiful beginning.

 • A last scene and deliverable horizon point, and why your ending tends to show up when you are sleeping or driving or changing a diaper.